Nico Hoerner Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Nationals pitching staff ranks 28th in the league.
+- The Nationals pitching staff ranks 27th in MLB with a collective 7.7 strikeouts per nine innings.

-- The Nationals' 4.48 team ERA ranks 17th among all MLB pitching staffs.
+- The Nationals' 4.36 team ERA ranks 15th across all league pitching staffs.

-- Nationals pitchers combine to rank 16th in baseball in home runs surrendered (34 total, 1.2 per game).
+- Nationals pitchers combine to give up 34 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- Irvin will start for the Nationals, his first of the season.
+- Corbin makes the start for the Nationals, his seventh of the season.
+He is 1-4 with a 5.74 ERA and 21 strikeouts through 31 1/3 innings pitched.

+- In his most recent appearance on Saturday, the lefty went 5 1/3 innings against the Pittsburgh Pirates, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.